 The city, schools, county, library, community college, and state use the annual values to generate revenue.
 This is in the form of property taxes.
 It is the fairest way available to them for collecting the money they need to finance their services.

-City property appraisers will be conducting inspections in the following neighborhoods: Post Addition, Young Farms, West Highland, Birchwood Estates, Cherry Wood and the surrounding areas.
+City property appraisers will be conducting inspections in the following neighborhoods: Kingman's Addition, Motts 2nd & 3rd Addition, Young Farms, West Highland, Cascade Hills, Windamere and the surrounding areas.
 An interior inspection takes approximately 10 minutes and then the outside is measured.

 For those property owners not at home, a yellow door tag with the Assessing telephone number will be left.
 Those receiving a door tag are encouraged to call and schedule an inspection.
 Property owners may call the Battle Creek Assessor’s office at 269-966-3369 with any questions or to schedule an appointment.